What is unexplained infertility?

 Well, it’s a right mouthful when people ask that’s for sure!

-It’s also extremely annoying, as it basically means no-one knows why you can’t get pregnant.
+Unexplained infertility is also extremely annoying, as it basically means no-one knows why you can’t get pregnant.

 The technical answer is that after thorough ‘medical’ investigations, doctors can find no specific or identifiable medical problem as the root cause for the infertility.